Semiparametric point process modeling of blinking artifacts in PALM: Introduction

-Although such artifacts are best understood by considering the spatio-temporal behavior of PA-FPs, little has been done to exploit both the spatial and temporal dimensions when analyzing blinking artifacts.
+Although such artifacts are best understood by considering the spatio-temporal behavior of PA-FPs, established methods for analysis of blinking artifacts have so far focused on one dimension or the other.
 In methods such as \citep{Andersen2018, Sengupta2011}, the spatial data alone is used, and require a model for protein behavior.
 Other methods use the temporal fluorescence traces to estimate the number of proteins in local regions \citep{Hummer2016, Karathanasis2017, Lin2015}, which require either manual segmentation or external calibration samples.
 More recently, complex descriptions of PA-FP photophysics have been modeled by means of Hidden Markov Models (HMM) \citep{Staudt2020, Patel2019a}.
 In \citep{Patel2019a}, estimation is carried out by means of a calibration sample of well-separated fluorophores.
-In \citep{Staudt2020}, the authors model the conglomerate fluorescent intensity trace over a sequence of time points, as originating from some unknown number of PA-FP.
+More recently, \citep{Staudt2020} model the conglomerate fluorescent intensity trace over a sequence of time points, as originating from some unknown number of PA-FP.
 This means that additional parameters have to be estimated, and the information in the spatial dimension is not exploited.
-Although these methods are powerful, and offer highly realistic modeling of the fluorescent probes, they rely on intricate numerical routines to optimize the (pseudo)-likelihood function, and are perhaps most relevant when the PA-FP themselves are of primary interest.

-In this paper, we introduce a modeling and estimation framework for analyzing data from PALM microscopy, with a focus on quick estimation of blinking artifacts.
-The results and methods are built on a class of realistic, semiparametric cluster point processes for the observed spatio-temporal data, and estimation is carried out using moment methods.
-Our approach leads to estimates of the kinetic rates that govern photoblinking, which can be used to quantify the effect of blinking artifacts on a given sample.
-Blinking rates are estimated without a need for parametric modeling of the spatial organization of proteins, allowing the methods to be applied to essentially any PA-FP experiment.
+In this paper, we define the family of Independent Blinking Cluster point processes (IBCpp) for single-molecule localization microscopy (SMLM) data, and present a result on the mark correlation function that is useful for estimation.
+We propose a particular model from the family, the PALM-IBCpp, for modeling of PALM data, and motivate the construction in terms of a discretized, 4-state PA-FP blinking model.
+We present an algorithm for estimating the parameters that control data artifacts, which can be run quickly even on large datasets.
+Our approach leads to estimates of the kinetic rates that govern photoblinking, which can be used to quantify the effect of blinking artifacts on a given sample, and correct downstream analyses for blinking induced biases.
+The modeling efforts are validate on established reference data of nuclear pore complexes (NUP) \citep{Thevathasan2019}.